Community Health Center Executive Fellowship Faculty

 As a hobby, Craig teaches young people about the grant making process by volunteering with the Youth Making Change program in Santa Maria, where teens learn to write proposals and receive and manage funding for community projects aimed at bringing about social change.
 He is currently on the Board of Directors for Corazón del Pueblo, a cultural and creative arts center to be located in Santa Maria, CA. Craig was recently accepted to the Leading from Within: Emerging Leaders Program, 2018 cohort.

-Module 2 - Health Center Management and Leadership
+Module 2 - Human Resource Management

 Module 3 - Clinic-based Information Systems